 Parenting a teenager can be challenging, but it can also be one of the most fulfilling experiences in life.

 Don’t join the chaos when your teenager is angry

-It is even more important to stay calm when our teens seem out of control.
+We need to stay calm even when our teens seem out of control.